 Support Tips

 - Limit the number of visitors in the first weeks of the baby’s life.
-Some mothers may feel overwhelmed and will appreciate the private time to adjust to the new baby.
+Some parents may feel overwhelmed and will appreciate the private time to adjust to the new baby.

 - If you are visiting the new family, plan to help with household chores such as food preparation, garbage/diaper disposal, cleaning and caring for older children.
-Mom and baby need this time to get to know each other and if they are breastfeeding, it is important to have as much practice as possible.
+This will free-up the new parents to focus on bonding and nursing.

-- Support mom’s goals with breastfeeding and help her get support if she is having troubles.
+- Support your partner’s feeding goals and help them get support if they are having troubles.

-- Make sure mom is comfortable while breastfeeding and has had plenty to eat and drink.
-Provide a tray of snacks and water that she can reach easily.
+- Make sure mom is comfortable while nursing and has had plenty to eat and drink.
+Provide a tray of snacks and water that they can reach easily.

 - Talk, sing, and hum to the new baby in a soft, calm voice.
 Use eye contact.